 Skip to Content

 I don’t like bar soap.
 When I moved out into my first apartment and started couponing, body wash was always free.
 So I bought that and was hooked.
 My skin felt so soft and never felt like it was coated in that weird residue soap leaves behind.
-Right now, my body wash stash is getting low.
-So thank goodness it’s super easy to make homemade body wash from bar soap.

-Homemade Body Wash From Bar Soap
+How To Make Body Wash From Bar Soap

 Homemade Body Wash From Bar Soap Supplies: